Russia rejects UK claim of trying to replace Ukraine leader

 Truss urged Russia to “deescalate, end its campaigns of aggression and disinformation, and pursue a path of diplomacy,” and reiterated Britain’s view that “any Russian military incursion into Ukraine would be a massive strategic mistake with severe costs.”

-Britain has sent anti-tank weapons to Ukraine as part of efforts to bolster its defenses against a potential Russian attack.
+Britain has sent anti-tank weapons to Ukraine as part of efforts to bolster the country’s defenses against a potential Russian attack.

-Mark Galeotti, who has written expensively on Russian security services, told The Associated Press “I can’t help but be skeptical” about the British claim.
+Mark Galeotti, who has written extensively on Russian security services, said: “I can’t help but be skeptical” about the British claim.

-“This is one of those situations where it is hard to know whether what we’re facing is a genuine threat, a misunderstanding of the inevitable overtures that were being made to various Ukrainian figures by Russians or ‘strategic communication’ — which is what we call propaganda these days when we’re doing it.” said Galeotti. who is honorary professor of Slavonic and East European Studies at University College, London.
+“This is one of those situations where it is hard to know whether what we’re facing is a genuine threat, a misunderstanding of the inevitable overtures that were being made to various Ukrainian figures by Russians or ‘strategic communication’ — which is what we call propaganda these days when we’re doing it,” Galeotti, who is honorary professor of Slavonic and East European Studies at University College, London, told the AP.

+U.S. Secretary of State Antony Blinken said he could not comment specifically about the British claim, but “we’ve been warning about just this kind of tactic for weeks.”

+“This is very much part of the Russian tool kit,” he said in an interview on CNN.
+“It runs the gamut from a large, conventional incursion or invasion of Ukraine to these kinds of destabilizing activities in an attempt to topple the government.
+And it’s important that people be on notice about that.”

 Amid diplomatic efforts to defuse the crisis, U.K. Defense Secretary Ben Wallace is expected to meet Russian Defense Minister Sergei Shoigu for talks in Moscow.
 No timing has been given for the meeting, which would be the first U.K.-Russia bilateral defense talks since 2013.